 Vincent Price -had said- “I don’t play monsters.
 I play men besieged by fate and out for revenge…”

-Price always could play ONE of the most cultivated, enigmatic and beguiling villains any time….
+Price always could play ONE of the most cultivated, enigmatic, and beguiling villains at any time…

 Gene Tierney as Miranda Wells: “Nicholas – you do believe in God?”